Samsung’s Galaxy Note 10 Plus Review: Renaissance Phone

 I think the camera can compete with favorites like the Google Pixel 3 and the Huawei P30 Pro — and beats the former in sheer versatility — but won’t beat them overall.
 Images often lack contrast, which is subjective, and colors can vary — either being too saturated or washed out.

 The video improvements are more substantial, and I’ve added a collection of them in the video below.
-My favorite improvement is Steady Shot, which lets you capture super stabilized videos.
+My favorite improvement is Super Steady, which lets you capture super stabilized videos.
 It’s incredibly smooth here, and looks really impressive.
 Better yet, it works with Hyperlapse mode, so you can get some cool footage without much fuss.

 Live Focus Video is a feature that hails from the S10 5G; it’s Samsung’s portrait mode, but for videos, blurring the background for a DSLR-like effect.
 It works surprisingly well, though you can see errors if the subject moves around a lot.
 There’s a neat glitch effect you can add and it tracks around my head really well.